-Launching on September 21, the Toronto Biennial of Art is a 72-day, free art exhibition that will take place every two years.
+The Toronto Biennial of Art was a 72-day, free art exhibition that took place every two years.

-Visitors are invited to bring along warm clothing and blankets for the event.
+Visitors were invited to bring along warm clothing and blankets for the event.

 For up-to-date information on the Toronto Biennial of Art programs, please visit the torontobiennial.org.

-During the Toronto Biennial, Wigwam Chi-Chemung will host the following Open Studio hours with Elder Duke Redbird at the Ontario Place South Marina:
+During the Toronto Biennial, Wigwam Chi-Chemung hosted the following Open Studio hours with Elder Duke Redbird at the Ontario Place South Marina:

 Follow Elder Duke Redbird and crew on Instagram @wigwamchichemung.

 Ontario Place South Marina